Do you put in more hours at work than required? Do you avoid going on a vacation? Do you go to work even when you are sick?

 - Make your work hours count

 Staying late and putting in more hours at work does not always translate to being hardworking.
-Often times, this can mean inefficiency.
+This can also mean inefficiency.
 All the hours of catching up on tasks show that you don’t plan and prioritize well.
-So before you start the day, plan your activities.
+To correct this, plan your activities before you start the day.
+Make a to-do list.
 Prioritize and allot more time for essential tasks.
-Estimate the amount of time that you need to get things done.
 Be realistic.
 If you think a task cannot be finished within the day, tell your boss.
 Draw a clear line between work time and personal time.

 - Think quality over quantity